chestnutKugelblitz/teradici/readme.md

 Here key -r represents an AWS region, -t - iperf3 client AWS instance type, and -T iperf3 server AWS instance type

 ### Test AWS ec2 instances with selected amount of vCPU (automatic mode)
-Like previous mode, it launched all underhood functions automaticly.
-And it can launch tests again, if configuration is same This mode is supports set amount of vCPU for iperf server and clint, and type of instances as well.
+Like the previous mode, it launches all the underhood functions automatically.
+And it can launch tests again, if configuration is same
+This mode supports setting amount of vCPU for iperf server and clint, and type of instances as well.
 Example of usage:
 ```bash
 ./bandwidth_tester.py cputest -r us-east-2 -t m5.large -T m5.large -c 1 -C 1
 determing if we need to reinstall